kchinzei/linear-program-solver/README.md

 - _great, a feasible solution found in limited iterations_,
 - _okey, a solution found but iteration didn't converge_,
 - _sorry, it's infeasible to solve_.

+When build condition did not meet, it always returns 'inviavel' without solving simplex.

 _Solution_ and _vars_ are in pair. _Vars_ is an array of given variables to solve with slack variables automatically introduced by the parser (_f_1_ ... ).
 If a given variable is not constrained nonnegative, it is replaced by two nonnegative variables.